cheesegrits/filament-phone-numbers/README.md

 You will be prompted for:

 Model (e.g. `Location` or `Maps/Dealership`)
-Phone attribute to normalize (eg. phone or phone_number) Attribute to normalize to (eg. normalized_phone, leave blank to modify in-place) Phone Number Format (use E164 unless you have a very good reason not to) Two letter (alpha-2) ISO country code (eg. US or GB)
+Phone attribute to normalize (e.g. phone or phone_number) Attribute to normalize to (e.g. normalized_phone, leave blank to modify in-place) Phone Number Format (use E164 unless you have a very good reason not to) Two letter (alpha-2) ISO country code (e.g. US or GB)

 The command will output feedback like this: